adaltas/node-nikita/packages/tools/src/repo.coffee.md

         'clean':
           type: 'string'
           description: """
-          Globing expression used to match replaced files, path will resolve to '/etc/yum.repos.d' if relative.
+          Globing expression used to match replaced files.
+When relative, the path is resolved to the parent target directory which is '/etc/yum.repos.d' when the target is a filename.
           """
         'gpg_dir':
           type: 'string'